Gen711/Fall2015/labs/lab5.khmer.rst

 The Khmer manual: http://khmer.readthedocs.org/en/v1.1

 > Step 1: Launch and AMI.
-For this exercise, we will use a c3.xlarge instance.
-Remember to change the permission of your key code `chmod 400 ~/Downloads/????.pem` (change ????.pem to whatever you named it)
+For this exercise, we will use a c4.2xlarge instance. **ADD A 100GB HARD DRIVE TO YOUR INSTANCE**

 ::

 	ssh -i ~/Downloads/?????.pem ubuntu@ec2-???-???-???-???.compute-1.amazonaws.com

 > Update Software